yourlabs/facond/docs/tutorial.rst

   :py:meth:`Condition.validate(form)<facond.conditions.Condition.validate>`
   return True,
 - call :py:meth:`Action.unapply(form)<facond.actions.Action.unapply>` for each
-  condition that has been applied, but it's just to restore enough for redisplay of the form, there's no need to unapply everything.
+  Action which has been applied, because unapply on the server side should prepare for display.

 Example
 -------